microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 * related to the fundamentals
 * can be publicly visible (avoid confidential info)
-* generally applicable (not specific to internal processes)
+* Generally applicable (not specific to internal processes)
-* short code snippets or links to OSS repos (no large code assets)
+* Short code snippets or links to OSS repos (no large code assets)

 ## How to contribute